warsaw-stock-exchange/wats-access-client-samples/wats-access-client-common/README.md

 Each time the services are restarted the Reference Data database is populated with new data and state files are reset so no trace of previously submitted orders is kept.

 ## Connectivity Data
-Below table summarizes the connectivity data for core services on the ISV development machine.
+Below table summarizes the connectivity data for core services on the ISV development virtual machine.
 Other environments may require other connectivity data.

 | Port                                         | Connectivity data                                                                                                                                                                           |
 | -------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |